How Can You Support?

 My decision to take my civic engagement to the next level is rooted in my experience of being released from prison.
 I worked part-time as a supervisor at UPS first at the Richmond hub and then in Oakland.
 I went through two cars that seemed to break down every month.
 With my small paychecks, I paid for transportation costs and helped my family.
 By the end of the month, there wasn't much left over.
 Having lived with up to five family members in a one-bedroom apartment that my family could only afford because of rent control, I know how difficult it is for too many people.

-Through my journey in public policy around infrastructure, transportation, and housing, I've learned how liberating a good transit system can be for working-class people because when they don't have to spend most of their money on a car they can invest those savings into their families.
-I’m running because I am passionate about transit and I’m jumping into this race because our transit agencies are at risk of going under.
-I’ve seen how transportation options, or lack of them can impact a person’s quality of life.
+Through my journey in public policy around infrastructure, transportation, and housing, I've learned how liberating a good transit system can be for working-class people.
+When we don't have to spend most of our money on a car we can invest those savings into our families.
+I’m running because I am passionate about transit and building vibrant communities.
+A Bay Area without BART is unimaginable so we need to do everything we can to prevent the fiscal cliff.

-I want to fight for a safer, affordable, and equitable transit system.
+I look forward to earning your support so we can fight for a safer, affordable, and equitable transit system.

 My Priorities